 Spanish GCSE speaking preparation - Year 10 & 11 pupils

-This is an opportunity for pupils who are taking the new Spanish final-exam GCSE in the next academic year(s) to practise their spontaneous speaking skills using a range of fun and innovative activities.
+This is an opportunity for pupils who are taking a Spanish GCSE in the next academic year(s) to practise their spontaneous speaking skills using a range of fun and innovative activities.
 There will be experienced teachers available to help with pronunciation and fluency, and the low adult to student ratio ensures students speak as much Spanish as possible during the day.

 This day is focused on early preparation for the final exam GCSE and will cover all the main exam boards' criteria.